rennylangat/RennyLangat/README.md

 ### Hi there 👋 It's Renny

 - 🔭 Always looking towards working on some cool stuff
-- 🌱 Tinker in Dart, JS, TS, Sol, Go
+- 🌱 Tinker in Dart, JS, TS, Kt, Go
 - 💬 [Fill in with something fancy from someone famous in the past]
 - 😄 Pronouns: IAM